 Conditions we treat with Traditional Chinese Medicine (TCM)

-Doing nothing amplifies a problem that needs attention.
+Doing nothing may amplify a problem that needs attention.
 The problem starts to get worse.
 Now you may feel:

 - Pain so bad you need different medications to manage it

-- Restless nights and long tiring days from poor sleep
+- Restless nights and long tiring days from poor sleep, stress and ongoing pain

 - Grumpy, frustrated, and confused as nothing seems to work

 - Bad tolerance to stress